 Integrated Care Program

 Bluestone Physician Services’ roots are in the disability community.
-The Bluestone model was developed to meet the unique and growing needs of people living in group home and residential care communities, and eventually expanded to assisted living settings.
-The Integrated Care Program is the work of our integrated care teams which are made up of care coordinators and primary care providers who serve those who have complex chronic conditions, but may not live in a residential care community.
+The Bluestone model was originally developed to meet the unique and growing needs of people living in group home and residential care communities and eventually expanded to assisted living settings.
+The Integrated Care Program is the work of our integrated care teams which are made up of care coordinators and primary care providers who serve those who have complex chronic conditions but may not live in a residential care community.

 Most of the patients served through the Integrated Care Program are “Certified Disabled” by the State of Minnesota, and have insurance coverage through Medical Assistance.
 A person is determined “Certified Disabled” by the Social Security Administration or the State Medical Review Team.

 Through partnerships with community disability providers and SNBC managed care plans, Bluestone continues to raise the bar on the integration of community, medical, and behavioral health services.

 The Bluestone team visits patients on a regular basis in their homes.
-This type of preventative and chronic care has been shown to reduce the need for emergency room visits and hospitalizations, and significantly improves overall health.
+This preventative and chronic care has been shown to reduce the need for emergency room visits and hospitalizations, and significantly improves overall health.

 - High-quality, individualized health care in a safe, familiar environment